Jacob's staff

-The term Jacob's staff is used to refer to several things, also known as cross-staff, a ballastella, a fore-staff, a ballestilla, or a balestilha.
-In its most basic form, a Jacob's staff is a stick or pole with length markings; most staffs are much more complicated than that, and usually contain a number of measurement and stabilization features.
+Jacob's staff is a measuring tool with several variations.
+It is also known as cross-staff, a ballastella, a fore-staff, a ballestilla, or a balestilha.
+In its most basic form, a Jacob's staff is a stick or pole with length markings, often with a smaller segment attached perpendicularly.
+The simplest use of a Jacob's staff is to make qualitative judgements of the height and angle of an object relative to the user of the staff.

+Most staffs are much more complicated than that, and usually contain a number of measurement and stabilization features.
 The two most frequent uses are: